eddiebeltran33/swstarter/README.md

 - [ ] Backoff strategy for the SWAPI in case of rate limiting
 - [ ] Use the same rate limiting policy as the SWAPI, once we have a cache layer use a more generous policy
 - [x] Create a SWAPI client to handle the requests to the SWAPI
+- [ ] Use jaeger and a opentelemetry setup to instrument (more realisticaly) the requests

 ## Code Quality and Testing